usnav/React-Login-Project/README.md

 --Create a Readme file
 --Attach local project to created repository in github

-In this project we will create a login which will reach out to an auth through redirection
+In this project we will create a login which will reach out to an auth through redirection.

+We will give it a simple, but user-friendly design